Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

     // between Props without Defaults and NonNullable DefaultProps type RecomposedProps = DP & PropsExcludingDefaults

-    // pure javascript object spread
-    // we need to cast to objects, as there is a bug within TypeScript when spreading generics
+    // we are returning the same props that we got as argument - identity function.
-    // last but not least we are turning off compiler an casting the type to our new RecomposedProps type return ({ ...(defaultProps as object), ...(props as object) } as any) as RecomposedProps }
+    // Also we are turning off compiler and casting the type to our new RecomposedProps type return (props as any) as RecomposedProps
   }
+}
 ```

+Our function creates closure and with that stores/infers defaultProps type information via generic parameter.
+Then the function just returns merged `props` with `defaultProps` and from the runtime perspective it returns the same props that we passed, so standard React API is used for runtime props aquisition/resolution.

-Our function creates closure and with that stores defaultProps, and then just returns merged props with default props.
-With this, we are not using React API, rather leveraging pure JavaScript.
-Also note that we are explicitly setting `children` prop to our public API, to be exact that our Button needs to have one child node.
-If child would be missing, compiler will notify us by compile error.
-Mucho gusto!
+> Also note that we are explicitly setting `children` prop to our public Props API, which is saying that our Button needs to have one child of type ReactNode.
+If consumer of our component would not provide ReactNode as child, compiler would notify us by compile error.
+Gracias TypeScript !

-Let's use this baby!
+Let's use this within our component implementation !

 ![solution 4 component](./img/solution-4-component.png)